-- If you have to jiggle the handle to make a toilet stop running. - Any sounds coming from a toilet that is not being used are sure signs of leaks. - If you have to hold the handle down to allow the tank to empty.
-This can also mean the chain or strap is too long and doesn't lift the flapper or ball high enough to float on its own. - If you see water running over the top of the overflow, you definitely have a leaking refill valve.
-If you are unsure whether or not water is running over the top of the overflow pipe; sprinkle talcum powder on top of the water in the tank, and you can clearly see whether or not it is.

-If you can see water trickling down the sides of the
+- \\\ If you have to jiggle the handle to make a toilet stop running. - \\\ Any sounds coming from a toilet that is not being used are sure signs of leaks. - \\\ If you have to hold the handle down to allow the tank to empty.
+This can also mean the chain or strap is too long and doesn't lift the flapper or ball high enough to float on its own. - \\\ If you see water running over the top of the overflow, you definitely have a leaking refill valve.
+If you are unsure whether or not water is running over the top of the overflow pipe; sprinkle talcum powder on top of the water in the tank, and you can clearly see whether or not it is. - \\\ If you can see water trickling down the sides of the toilet bowl long after it's been flushed.

-~The Dve Test~~
+~The Dye Test~~